Roy Hampton

 Roy Hampton (c.
 1901–1953) was an attorney, ex-Marine and former journalist who was a member of the Los Angeles, California, City Council from 1939 to 1943.
-Sheriff's deputies said he committed suicide in a Malibu motel in 1953.
+Sheriff's deputies said he killed himself in a Malibu motel in 1953.

 Biography

 Hampton, who moved to Los Angeles about 1904, was a graduate of the University of Southern California and of its Law School and had worked as a journalist as well as an attorney.
 He was a Marine during World War II and was a member of the American Legion.
 Other memberships included the Echo Park and Elysian Park improvement associations.
 He lived in the 2400 block of Echo Park Avenue and then at 2354 Kenilworth Avenue.

 Hampton's body was found in a motel at 19355 Pacific Coast Highway in Malibu on April 16, 1953.
 "A revolver lay at his side and Sheriff's deputies said he had taken his own life."
 A note blamed ill health for the act.
 Masonic funeral services were conducted.
 He was survived by his wife, Elizabeth; a son, Dirk; and his mother, Sadie Hampton.